lzim/teampsd/resources/training_guides/mtl_how_facilitate/mtl_demo_admin/mtl_demo_webmaster.md

 3. **Admin Web Page Orientation**

    a.
-The web page header contains information regarding the Resources Management Section and has specific instructions on how to use special characters for “boldface” and “italics.”
+The Web Page Header contains information regarding the Resources Management Section and has specific instructions on how to use special characters for “boldface” and “italics.”
 These instructions are customizable.

 ![](https://github.com/lzim/teampsd/blob/admin_training/resources/training_guides/mtl_how_facilitate/graphics/WM1-3.png)
 WM1-3